twangss/species_abundance_synchrony/README.md

 ## File Descriptions
 ### Abundance Data
-Global database of marine vertebrate time series for sea turtles ('data/All Turtles Data_latlon.csv').
+Global database of marine vertebrate time series for pinnipeds  ('data/All Turtles Data_latlon.csv').
 The data is a compilation from a literature review of marine vertebrate abundance time series by location.
-Data is structured in a wide format, in other words, each species location with counts is its own row.
+Data is structured in a wide format, in other words, each population is its own row while the time series data across years is in columns.
 The first columns are metadata and characteristics of the data and the remaining columns are the abundance counts.

 #### Abundance Data Column Description
 - TID: time series identification number assigned
 - Author: Source author